neyrinckaudio/docs-vcpro/docs/troubleshooting.md

  * Did you update the BIOS?
     * Open the <b>Device Manager</b> and select <b>Sound Video And Game Controllers</b>
     * Select <b>Show Hidden Devices</b>
-    * Delete any V-Control Midi ports that were hidden.
+    * Delete any V-Control MIDI ports that were hidden.
     * Restart your computer and verify the hidden ports have been deleted.

 #### Resetting V-Control Pro on Windows: